Western Allied campaign in Romania: United States Army Air Forces

-The second American attack took place over a year later, on 1 August 1943.
-Code-named Operation Tidal Wave, it consisted of a large-scale air raid over Romanian oil refineries at Ploiești by 178 unescorted B-24 Liberators.
-Over 50 of the American bombers were shot down by the German and Romanians during the raid, with the Royal Romanian Air Force claiming 20 American aircraft while losing only 2 fighters.
+Code-named Operation Tidal Wave, the attack on 1 August 1943 consisted of a large-scale low-altitude air raid over Romanian oil refineries at Ploiești by 178 unescorted B-24 Liberators.
+Over 50 of the American bombers were lost during the raid, 35 of which were shot down over Romania.
+The Royal Romanian Air Force claimed 13 American aircraft while losing only two fighters, and the Luftwaffe claimed 15 bombers in Romania, and another five over the Ionian Sea for the loss of five fighters.